nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 ---

 ## :camera: Image Captioning: an Overview
-**Image captioning** is a **Computer Vision** task which consists in the **generation of a textual description about the content of a given image**.
+**Image captioning** is a **Computer Vision** task that consists in the **generation of a textual description of the content of a given image**.

-This is a much more harder task than classifying an image based on its content, since it lies at the intersection between Computer Vision and Natural Language generation and deals with the creation of a **model that is capable of understanding and describing the scene**.
+This is a much harder task than classifying an image based on its content, since it lies at the intersection between Computer Vision and Natural Language generation and deals with the creation of a **model that is capable of understanding and describing the scene**.

 This task is extremely useful: imagine having a model capable of writing the `alt` image attribute for HTML pages with a good description of the image, or a model that could be used by screen readers to describe an image when it is not accompanied by an alternative text.

-In this blog post we will see how to implement a neural image caption generator inspired to the 2015 paper *[Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555)*, using TensorFlow and Keras.
+In this blog post, we will see how to implement a neural image caption generator inspired by the 2015 paper *[Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555)*, using TensorFlow and Keras.

 A full implementation of the content of this tutorial is available on [this GitHub repo](https://github.com/nicolafan/image-captioning-cnn-rnn).